 Catch statistics are submitted to Eurostat by EEA member countries in compliance with the following EU legislation:

-- Regulation (EC) No 216/2009 of the European Parliament and of the Council of 11 March 2009 on the submission of nominal catch statistics by Member States fishing in certain areas other than those of the North Atlantic (OJ L87 of 31.03.2009, p.1).
+- Regulation (EC) No 216/2009 on the submission of nominal catch statistics by Member States fishing in certain areas other than those of the North Atlantic.

-The data are reported as the live weight equivalent of the landings (in other words, the landed weight of a product to which an appropriate conversion factor has been applied).
-The data therefore exclude quantities of fishery products which are caught but not landed.
-For example, fish caught but rejected at sea or fish consumed on board of the vessel.
-The amount of fish caught but not landed is bound to shrink in the near future due to the landing obligation in the new common fisheries policy (CFP).
-For the landings statistics, each EEA member country reports annual data on the quantities and values of fishery products landed in its ports under the terms of Regulation (EC) No 1921/2006 of 18 December 2006 on the submission of statistical data on landings of fishery products in EU Member States and repealing Council Regulation (EEC) No 1382/91 (OJ L403 of 30 December 2006).
-For aquaculture statistics, the national authorities of EEA countries submit aquaculture production data to Eurostat under the terms of Regulation (EC) No 762/2008 of 9 July 2008 on the submission by Member States of statistics on aquaculture and repealing Council Regulation (EC) No 788/96 (OJ L218 of 13.08.2008).
+The statistics are reported as the live weight equivalent of the landings (in other words, the landed weight of a product to which an appropriate conversion factor has been applied).
+Therefore excluded are quantities of fisheries products which are caught but not landed.
+For the landings statistics, each country reports annual data on the quantities and values of fisheries products landed in its ports under the terms of Regulation (EC) No 1921/2006 on the submission of statistical data on landings of fisheries products.
+For aquaculture statistics, the national authorities submit aquaculture production statistics to Eurostat under the terms of Regulation (EC) No 762/2008 on aquaculture.

 In order to improve readability, only the most significant meta-information has been included under the tables and figures.
 The following symbols are used, where necessary:

 - Italic data value is forecasted, provisional or estimated and is likely to change